Lorentz invariance in loop quantum gravity: Lie algebras and loop quantum gravity

-Mathematically LQG is local gauge theory of the self-dual subgroup of the complexified Lorentz group, which is related to the action of the Lorentz group on Weyl spinors commonly used in elementary particle physics.
+Mathematically, LQG is local gauge theory of the self-dual subgroup of the EXPANDED Lorentz group, which is related to the action of the Lorentz group on Weyl spinors commonly used in elementary particle physics.
 This is partly a matter of mathematical convenience, as it results in a compact group SO(3) or SU(2) as gauge group, as opposed to the non-compact groups SO(3,1) or SL(2.C).
 The compactness of the Lie group avoids some thus-far unsolved difficulties in the quantization of gauge theories of noncompact lie groups, and is responsible for the discreteness of the area and volume spectra.
 The theory involving the Immirzi parameter is necessary to resolve an ambiguity in the process of complexification.
 These are some of the many ways in which different quantizations of the same classical theory can result in inequivalent quantum theories, or even in the impossibility to carry quantization through.

-One can't distinguish between SO(3) and SU(2) or between SO(3,1) and SL(2,C) at this level: the respective Lie algebras are the same.
-In fact, all four groups have the same complexified Lie algebra, which makes matters even more confusing (these subtleties are usually ignored in elementary particle physics).
+It is not possible to distinguish between SO(3) and SU(2) or between SO(3,1) and SL(2,C) at this level: the respective Lie algebras are the same.
+All four groups have the same complexified Lie algebra and these subtleties are usually ignored in elementary particle physics.
 The physical interpretation of the Lie algebra is that of infinitesimally small group transformations, and gauge bosons (such as the graviton) are Lie algebra representations, not Lie group representations.
-What this means for the Lorentz group is that, for sufficiently small velocity parameters, all four complexified Lie groups are indistinguishable in the absence of matter fields.
+This means for the Lorentz group that, for sufficiently small velocity parameters, all four complexified Lie groups are indistinguishable in the absence of matter fields.

-To make matters more complicated, it can be shown that a positive cosmological constant can be realized in LQG by replacing the Lorentz group with the corresponding quantum group.
+Adding to the complexity, it can be shown that a positive cosmological constant can be realized in LQG by replacing the Lorentz group with the corresponding quantum group.
 At the level of the Lie algebra, this corresponds to what is called q-deforming the Lie algebra, and the parameter q is related to the value of the cosmological constant.
-The effect of replacing a Lie algebra by a q-deformed version is that the series of its representations is truncated (in the case of the rotation group, instead of having representations labelled by all half-integral spins, one is left with all representations with total spin j less than some constant).
+The effect of replacing a Lie algebra by a q-deformed version is that the series of its representations is truncated.
+In the case of the rotation group, instead of having representations labelled by all half-integral spins, all representations with total spin j less than some constant remain.

-It is entirely possible to formulate LQG in terms of q-deformed Lie algebras instead of ordinary Lie algebras, and in the case of the Lorentz group the result would, again, be indistinguishable for sufficiently small velocity parameters.
+It is possible to formulate LQG in terms of q-deformed Lie algebras instead of ordinary Lie algebras, and in the case of the Lorentz group, the result would, again, be indistinguishable for sufficiently small velocity parameters.